jlnevill/Lens-Tools/README.md

 point in their range, six sensor crop ratios, and two synthetic visualisations plus a real-photo overlay mode.

+X2D II Lens Crop Calculator — a standalone HTML tool for Hasselblad X2D 100C photographers.
+Pick a reference lens (the field of view you want to match) and a longer selected lens (what you actually have mounted).
+The tool calculates the exact sensor crop area and pixel dimensions needed on the X2D II to match the reference framing.

 All are offered "as-is", I hope you find them useful!